Hedi84/e_commerce_app/README.md

 # Simple e-commerce app

-This simple shop app can be cloned and set up locally by running the following commands in the terminal:
+This simple app can be cloned and set up locally by running the following commands in the terminal:
 `rails db:create`
 `rails db:migrate`
 `rails db:seed`